Home Equity Loans

 What if I have bad credit?

-Fortunately, home equity loans are still obtainable if you have bad credit.
+Fortunately, these are still obtainable if you have bad credit.

-Since home equity loans are secured by your property, they are much easier to be approved for, even if your credit isn’t the best.
+Since they are secured by your property, they are much easier to be approved for, even if your credit isn’t the best.

 Based on a $200K loan with a 6% interest rate and a 10 year term